-The van der Waals (vdW) forces between polarizable neutral particles play important roles in a variety of physical phenomena [1,2].
-Those forces are weak, appreciable only at very short interparticle distances, and therefore difficult to measure directly, as demonstrated by the pioneering experiments on the vdW interactions between an atom and a surface [3,4].
+The van der Waals (vdW) forces between polarisable neutral particles plays an important role in a variety of physical phenomena [1, 2].
+Those forces are weak, appreciable only at very short interparticle distances and, therefore, difficult to measure directly, as demonstrated by the pioneering experiments on the vdW interactions between an atom and a surface [3, 4].
 Nevertheless, they play an important role in weak chemical bindings and very often in nanoscale phenomena.
-The vdW interaction is a key element in the physics of Rydberg atoms where, owing to the large distance of the electron from the nucleus, the polarizabilities are larger than for atoms in the ground state [5,6].
-For instance, the Rydberg level shifts due to the vdW interactions are responsible for the so-called dipole blockade [7], in which the creation of more than one Rydberg excitation within a certain radius is strongly suppressed [8-10].
+The vdW interaction is a key element in the physics of Rydberg atoms where, owing to the large distance of the electron from the nucleus, the polarizabilities are larger than for atoms in the ground state [5, 6].
+For instance, the Rydberg level shifts due to the vdW interactions are responsible for the so-called dipole blockade [7], in which a Rydberg excitation is strongly suppressed owing to the presence of a previous excitation [8-10].
 Experimental determinations of the vdW interaction rely on the measurement of observables linked to either internal or external degrees of freedom.
 The first class is represented by the measurements of the level shifts using optical spectroscopy, as in an early study [11], or in a very recent experiment using microwave spectroscopy to monitor the early stage repulsion between off-resonantly excited Rydberg atoms [12].
 All the above experiments observed the van der Waals force indirectly through the effect of the interaction on atomic energy levels.
-The observation of the external degrees of freedom of Rydberg atoms was initiated in Refs.
-[13,14], and progress in that direction is presented in Ref.
-[15].
+The observation of the external degrees of freedom of Rydberg atoms was initiated in [13], and progress in that direction is presented in [14].
 Here we report the direct observation in real space of the mechanical effect of the vdW force on individual Rydberg atoms by investigating the formation and subsequent explosion of Rydberg clusters.
-Our results are obtained without the need for a specialized spatial detection technique and enable further studies of the vdW interaction as well as the reconstruction of the spatial arrangement of excited atoms inside a Rydberg cluster, in analogy with the experiments on the Coulomb explosion of pulse-ionized molecules [16,17].
+Our results enable further studies of the vdW interaction as well as the reconstruction of the spatial arrangement of excited atoms inside a

+Rydberg cluster, in analogy with the experiments on the Coulomb explosion of pulse-ionized molecules [15, 16].